 While it is a useful financial ratio that provides insight into your company’s profitability and efficiency, it has some limitations that should be considered when interpreting the results.
 Some of the limitations include:

 - Different companies may have other factors that affect their profit margins.

 - Can be affected by one-time gains or losses, such as selling a non-core asset or a significant legal settlement.
-These events could inflate or deflate the data, making it difficult to compare to periods or competitors.
+These events could inflate or deflate the data, making comparing periods or competitors difficult.

 - Different accounting methods can lead to different margins.